raspberrypilearning/3D-scene/en/step_4.md

 ![Group shapes](images/challenge2-group-shapes.png){:width="400px"}

 Don't forget to title your sprite.
-Also title each costume.
+It may help to title each costume.

 You can also create shapes as objects in a number of sprite costumes.
 Then a character sprite can move between the shape objects.
 This may suit your project.